jcorporation/myMPD/README.md

 =====

 myMPD is a lightweight MPD web client that runs without a dedicated webserver or interpreter.
-It's tuned for minimal resource usage and requires only very litte dependencies.
+It's tuned for minimal resource usage and requires only very little dependencies.

 myMPD is a fork of ympd (https://github.com/notandy/ympd).
 This fork provides a reworked ui based on Bootstrap 4, a modernized backend and many new features while having the same small footprint as ympd.